Iceberg Go

 )

-// Create table with partitioning
+// Create a table with partitioning

 tbl, err := cat.CreateTable(